iezqrom/report-covid19-drug-use/README.md

 - to facilitate discussion and dissemination of the insights obtained

 ## Results
 On the 7th of May, I gave a talk for the student Neuroscience society at University College London.
 I went through some preliminary analysis I managed to get done in a week after we closed the survey.
-Watch the full talk [here] (https://www.facebook.com/uclneurosoc/videos/929508020827421/)
+Watch the full talk [here](https://www.facebook.com/uclneurosoc/videos/929508020827421/)

 On the 8th of June, Ivan published a short blog post about his journey before, during and after the survey.
-Read it [here] (https://drugsand.me/en/blog/covid-19-survey-results/).
+Read it [here](https://drugsand.me/en/blog/covid-19-survey-results/).

 ## Acknowledgements